 The past two days had taught me so much.
 When my results came out, I had a first class on the exam!
-A few days later, one of my classmates was telling me how she was so disappointed about her Evidence exam results because she had read ALL the topics and she still had a 2:1.
+A few days later, one of my classmates was telling me how she was so disappointed about her Evidence exam results because she had read ALL the topics and she still didn't do as well as she wanted to.
 I remember just thinking whoa!
 This is what I mean when I say success is not just a ‘you’ effort, it’s not just about working hard, there’s a God Factor too.
 But that begins with believing in yourself and having the faith to persevere, against all odds.

 Before the exam, no odds were in my favour- be it the time I had left or my choice of topics to study.
 But I forgot that in life, the only person you need to favour you is God and with Him on your side, you’re unstoppable.
 It’s true!
 All you gotta do is believe!
 My friend told me two days was more than enough, and I believed it!
 And two days did become more than enough!